tawneeh/currency-exchanger/README.md

 ## Description

-This application will allow users to see US currecny converted into five other types of currency.
+This application will allow users to see US currency converted into five other types of currency.

 ## Setup/Installation Requirements